AndreiChertkov/teneva_bm/README.md

 - `bm.time` - total time in seconds spent on calculating the benchmark values (the time spent on cache accesses is also taken into account).

-- `bm.time_full` - benchmark lifetime in seconds from the moment of initialization.
+- `bm.time_full` - benchmark lifetime in seconds from the moment of initialization (i.e., the call to `bm.init` method).

 - `bm.y_list` - a list of all sequentially calculated benchmark values (results of cache accesses are also added to the list).